IDIOM CONNECTION

 afraid of one's own shadow

-- to be easily frightened
+- easily frightened or scared, nervous

 The small dog is afraid of his own shadow.